Rise to Success: Career Highlights of LaMelo Ball

 On November 5, 2023, LaMelo Ball recorded a triple-double with 30 points, 13 assists, and 10 rebounds in a 124–118 loss to the Dallas Mavericks.

-In an October 26, 2025 game against the Washington Wizards, LaMelo Ball recorded a triple-double with 38 points, 13 rebounds, and 13 assists, his first since November 5, 2023.
+On October 26, 2025, LaMelo Ball recorded a triple-double with 38 points, 13 rebounds, and 13 assists against the Washington Wizards, his first triple-double since November 5, 2023.

-On January 8, 2026, Lamelo Ball came off the bench for the first time since his rookie season.
-In the game against the Indiana Pacers, he scored 33 points, with 8 rebounds, and 3 steals.
+On January 8, 2026, LaMelo Ball came off the bench for the first time since his rookie season, scoring 33 points, with 8 rebounds, and 3 steals in the game against the Indiana Pacers.